 Universities are already offering courses in Data Analytics and Data Science but it’ll be a few years before that source starts to have a positive impact.

 In the meantime, the hunt for a quality Data Analyst will become more competitive.
-Here are the 5 key attributes to look for in a Data Analyst:
+Here are the 5 key skills to look for in a Data Analyst:

 1. A good story teller